German National Library of Science and Technology: Services

+Open Research Knowledge Graph

+To counteract the flood of publications in the sciences, TIB is developing the Open Research Knowledge Graph, with which the scientific contributions from scientific publications can be organized in a flexible database (the Knowledge Graph).
+In 2024, the TIB published the ORKG ASK service, which enables AI-supported scientific questions to be answered on the basis of a corpus of 80 million scientific publications.

 DOI Registration Agency

 In 2005 the TIB became the world's first Digital Object Identifier (DOI) registration agency for research data sets in the fields of technology, natural sciences and medicine.
-Today it offers registration for the results of any publicly funded research conducted in Europe.
+It offers registration for the results of any publicly funded research conducted in Europe.

 Depository library

 The TIB is a legal deposit library for research projects sponsored by various agencies of the German Federal Government, in particular: